Economics (ECO)

 ECO 3314.
 Intermediate Microeconomics.

-A study of theories of supply and demand; consumer and producer decision-making; firm pricing policies; product and resource markets under conditions of perfect and imperfect competition; and imperfect and asymmetric information.
-Prerequisite: ECO 2314 and ECO 2315 with a grade of "C" or better and [MATH 1329 or MATH 2331 or MATH 2471] any with a grade of "D" or better and a minimum 2.0 Overall GPA.
+This course examines intermediate-level microeconomic theory with emphasis on formal models of decision-making and market outcomes.
+Topics include supply and demand, consumer choice, production and cost theory, and firm pricing behavior.
+Students analyze product and factor markets under conditions of perfect and imperfect competition, as well as issues related to imperfect and asymmetric information.
+Analytical frameworks are used to study optimization, equilibrium, and strategic interaction in economic systems.
+Emphasis is placed on applying mathematical and graphical models to evaluate economic behavior and interpret real-world market phenomena.
+Prerequisite: ECO 2314 and ECO 2315 with a grade of "C" or better and [MATH 1329 or MATH 2471] any with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter